Basics of MRpro and Cartesian reconstructions

 Reconstruction of fully sampled acquisition

-all MRpro operators currently only work on PyTorch tensors and not on the MRpro objects directly.
+Please note that all MRpro operator work on PyTorch tensors and not on the MRpro objects directly.
 Therefore, we have

 to call the operator on kdata.data.
-One other important feature of MRpro operators is that they always return a
+One other important property of MRpro operators is that they always return a

 tuple of PyTorch tensors, even if the output is only a single tensor.
 This is why we use the (img,)